elazar/flystream/README.md

 ServiceLocator::set(PathNormalizer::class, new StripProtocolPathNormalizer(

-    // This is the default and results in all protocols being removed null,
+    // This is the default and results in the removal of all protocols null,

     // This normalizer returns the given path unchanged